framewiki/framewiki.net/wiki/framewiki:contributing.md

 If the new page should be shown in the menu, ensure you add it via `_includes/sidebar.html`.

 ### Deploying changes
 Once you've made your changes and committed them, open a Pull Request into `framewiki/framewiki.net:main`, which is the production branch that Framewiki is automatically built and deployed from.
 The first time you contribute, an editor, maintainer or admin will need to approve your changes.
-After that, they will deploy automatically unless they include changes to protected parts of the wiki.
-For more info, see User Access Levels below.
+After that, they will deploy automatically unless they include changes to [protected](/framewiki:protection) parts of the wiki.

-## User Access Levels
-Framewiki user access levels are configured via GitHub teams and codeowners.

-### @framewiki/admins
-Admins have unlimited access to Framewiki.
-They can:
-- Moderate comments/discussions
-- Make structural and technical changes to Framewiki
-- Push changes directly (without creating a pull request)
-- Edit and approve changes to fully- or semi-protected pages

-### @framewiki/maintainers
-Maintainers are the highest level of non-admin editors.
-They can:
-- Moderate comments
-- Edit and approve changes to fully- or semi-protected pages

-### @framewiki/editors
-Editors are known, trusted Framewiki editors.
-They can:
-- Edit and approve changes to semi-protected pages

-### Contributors
-Anyone who has had changes accepted to Framewiki at least once is considered a contributor.
-Their pull requests with changes are automatically merged, unless they modify semi- or fully-protected pages or structural/technical files.

-### First-Time Contributors
-The first time someone attempts to contribute, their changes will need to be approved by an editor, maintainer, or admin.